robocorp/example-advanced-python-template/ci_cd/bitbucket/README.md

 ## Try running it!

 Now you can try to run your new pipeline from the `Pipelines` menu!
 You can also trigger the pipeline by creating a merge request targeting any of the three protected branches.

+# Alternate Credentials

+If you would prefer to use an API Key obtained from the Control Room Integrations menu, you should replace the `bitbucket-pipelines.yml` file with the [API-based pipeline file](./bitbucket-pipelines_api-key.yml) and rename it to match the existing file.
+This alternate file will utilize the API key instead of Access Credentials, which allows you to more restrict the access the key has compared to access credentials.

+> **NOTE** You must create a different variable for this script called `CR_API_KEY`.